skydinseofficial/Language/README.md

 soon!
 ##
 ### __Language and grammar rules__
-- AI**: AI tools (e.g. ChatGPT) for translating texts are __allowed__, but the responsibility for a correct translation always lies with the person.
+- **AI**: AI tools (e.g. ChatGPT) for translating texts are __allowed__, but the responsibility for a correct translation always lies with the person.
 - Placeholders**: Placeholders must be specified in the form `[name]`.
 If there are several values with the same name, these must be distinguished by `.NUMBER` (e.g. `[name.1]`, `[name.2]`, ...).
 Placeholder names are always in English and must not be translated.
 The respective placeholders specified by the developer must be adhered to. **Standard placeholders** are:
   - `[player]`: Name of a player
   - `[link]`: Link to a website
   - `[command]`: Command
   - `[message]`: Message
-  - Old placeholders are often still in the form "VAR1", "VAR2", ... or "VAL1", "VAL2", ...
-These must initially retain their form so that no problems arise.
+  - Old placeholders are often still in the form "VAR1", "VAR2", ... or "VAL1", "VAL2", ... - These must retain their form so that no problems arise.
 - **Special rules for languages**: soon!